samjamesobrien/TicTacToe/README.md

 ## 1. Getting familiar with the application

 ### 1.1 Run via the gradle wrapper
-Run the application using `./gradlew bootRun` and navigate to the home page, it's documented above.
+Run the application from a terminal using `./gradlew bootRun` and navigate to the home page [http://localhost:8080/tictactoe/](http://localhost:8080/tictactoe/).

 ### 1.2 Log in
 Use the username "horatio" and password "hertz".